seanorourke7/taped/README.md

 The majority of the code in this project came from the [Code Institute's](https://codeinstitute.net/ie/) Learning Content.
 Particularly Project 4 and 5 walkthroughs.

-Portfolio Project 5 - Boutique Ado provided a foundation which I took apart and altered to fit my project's design Postfolio Project 4 "I think therefore I blog" was used heavily for the blog section
+Portfolio Project 5 - Boutique Ado provided a foundation which I altered to fit my project's design Postfolio Project 4 "I think therefore I blog" was used heavily for the blog section

+The structure of the ReadMe and Testing File was thanks to support from my course facilitator.

 ## Media